commandprompt/pgmanage-docs/src/en/03_user_guide.md

 Query errors returned by the database will be shown as red annotations to the left of the query line which caused error.
 Hover the mouse pointer over annotation to reveal error details.

 #### Working with query results
 The contents of query results data grid can be copied to clipboard.
-First, select the rows, cells or a region of the grid, then right-click on the selection and choose the corresponding option of the context menu.
+First, select the rows, cells or a specific region of the grid, then right-click  the selection and choose the corresponding option from the context menu.

->💡 whole rows or columns can be selected  by clickin on the row number or the column name respectively
+>💡 whole rows or columns can be selected  by clicking on the row number or the column name respectively

 ![Query result copy](./images/query-result-copy.png)